Satisfactory academic progress policy

-- 6Curse withdrawal grades count as attempted credit hours but not as earned credit hours and do not impact the cumulative GPA.
+- Course withdrawal grades count as attempted credit hours but not as earned credit hours and do not impact the cumulative GPA.

-- Students must complete degree requirements within a maximum time frame of 150 percent of the required credit hours for the program by the following standard:
+Students must complete degree requirements within a maximum time frame of 150% of the required credit hours for the program by the following standard: